 Proxies properly executed and received by us prior to the Annual Meeting and not revoked will be voted as directed therein on all matters presented at the Annual Meeting.
-In the absence of specific direction from a stockholder, proxies will be voted "FOR" the election of all named director nominees and "FOR" proposals 2 and 3 and for a THREE YEAR frequency with respect to proposal 4.
+In the absence of specific direction from a stockholder, proxies will be voted "FOR" the election of all named director nominees and "FOR" the proposal to ratify the appointment of the independent registered public accounting firm.